DevABM/Architecting/Architect_ques/Arch.md

 timeouts for state machine definitions.
 Without an explicit timeout, Step Functions often relies solely on a response from an activity worker to know that a task is complete.
 If something goes wrong and the TimeoutSeconds field isn't specified for an Activity or Task state, an execution is stuck waiting for a response that will never come.
 Remove the problem task from the state machine.
- Create a cron job that will automatically retrigger the state machine after a certain amount of time.
+ Create a cron job that will automatically re trigger the state machine after a certain amount of time.
 Score: 0.79
 Single Choice